ShunKaidou/Library-Management-Project-DBMS/README.md

-* Make necessary changes to the index.php file located in /opt/lampp/htdocs/ It would look something like this:
+* Make necessary changes to the index.php file located in /opt/lampp/htdocs/ \n It would look something like this:

 ```php
 	<?php